+The State of North Carolina has a specific form that can be used for individuals to create an advanced directive for mental health treatment, known as the Psychiatric Advanced Directive, or PAD.
 The PAD enables individuals to plan ahead for mental health treatment they might want to receive if they experience a crisis and are unable to communicate for themselves or make voluntary decisions of their own free will.

 You are responsible for educating members about the ability to create advance directives and assisting members who express the desire to create a PAD.
 If you are assisting a member in completing a PAD, plan on several meetings to thoroughly think about crisis symptoms, medications, facility preferences, emergency contacts and preferences for staff interactions, visitation permission and other instructions.
 Below are some helpful tips and information:

-- The statutory form can be found at N.C.G.S. § 122C-77. - The PAD form was designed by Duke University.
-The form and other information are available electronically at http://pad.duhs.duke.edu. - The member must sign the PAD in the presence of two qualified witnesses.
+- The statutory form can be found at N.C.G.S. § 122C-77. - The PAD form was designed by Duke University and is available electronically at http://pad.duhs.duke.edu. - The member must sign the PAD in the presence of two qualified witnesses.
 The signatures must be acknowledged before a notary public.
 The witnesses may not be the attending physician, the mental health treatment provider, an employee of the physician or mental health treatment provider, the owner or employee of a health care facility in which the member is a resident, the member's spouse or someone related to the member. - The PAD becomes effective upon its proper execution and remains valid unless revoked. - The PAD is not designed for people who may be experiencing mental health problems associated with aging, such as Alzheimer's disease or dementia. - A PAD can include a person's wishes about medications, electroconvulsive therapy (ECT), admission to a hospital, restraints and whom to notify in case of hospitalization. - The PAD may include instructions about paying rent or feeding pets while the member is in the hospital. - The member can include the name of their treating psychiatrist or clinician with instructions for the ED to call him or her and follow their instructions if the member is unable to speak for himself/herself or is confused.

-Upon being presented with a valid PAD, the physician or other provider must make it a part of the person's medical record.
-The attending physician or other mental health treatment provider must act in accordance with the statements expressed in the PAD when the person is determined to be incapable, unless compliance is not consistent with generally accepted or best-practice standards of treatment to benefit the member [see N.C.G.S. § 122C-74(g)], availability of the treatments or hospital requested, treatment in case of an emergency endangering life or health or when the member is involuntarily committed to a 24-hour facility and undergoing treatment as provided by law.
-If the physician or provider is unwilling to comply with all or part of the advance directive, he or she must notify the member and record the reason for noncompliance in the patient's medical record.
+Upon being presented with a valid PAD, the provider must make it a part of the person's medical record.
+The attending provider must act in accordance with the statements expressed in the PAD when the person is determined to be incapable, unless compliance is not consistent with generally accepted or best-practice standards of treatment to benefit the member, availability of the treatments or hospital requested, treatment in case of an emergency endangering life or health or when the member is involuntarily committed to a 24-hour facility and undergoing treatment as provided by law.
+If the provider is unwilling to comply with all or part of the advance directive, he or she must notify the member and record the reason for noncompliance in the patient's medical record.